ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 Task #|Points|Description|
 -----|:---:|-----------|
+Task 1 | 1 | Install and setup the network
-Task 1 | 2 | Set up and run the virtual network
+Task 2 | 2 | Run the virtual network
-Task 2 | 3 | Host discovery
+Task 3 | 3 | Host discovery in LAN
-Task 3 | 4 | ICMP Tunneling Attack
+Task 4 | 4 | ICMP Tunneling Attack
-Task 4 | 5 | Firewall Testing?
+Task 5 | 5 | Accessing HTTP Server from outside LAN

 Total points accumulated by doing the exercises reflect the overall grade.
 You can acquire up to 5 points per whole exercise.